Aethenheim/DurabilityPlus-Paper/README.md

 # DurabilityPlus-Paper
 Hard fork of DurabilityPlus by MyceliumMind, aimed at supporting folia and using paper api.
-Original description by MyceliumMind
 This hard fork will never support Spigot, as it relies on paper-api exclusive code.
-Spigot is a dying ecosystem and quite frankly people should move on to the paper api family when it comes to plugins.
+Spigot is a stagnant dying ecosystem and quite frankly people should move on to the paper api family when it comes to plugins.
+My opinions and whatever does not reflect that of the original author.

+Original description for DurabilityPlus below by MyceliumMind.
+It will be replaced with a new one later.
 # DurabilityPlus

 DurabilityPlus is the **one-stop durability management plugin** for Spigot/Paper servers.